marcoroth/timingapp-ruby/README.md

 # Timingapp

-Ruby client for the database of the [TimingApp](https://timingapp.com) application.
+Ruby client for the database of the [Timing](https://timingapp.com) macOS application.
 It allows you to read the TimingApp SQLite database from your local disk and gives you an interface to query it's data.

 ## Installation